Here is a list of the essential apps you need for China. Having these apps will definitely make your trip to China go much more smoothly.

 4. Trip.com

 Train tickets in China are only released 15 days in advance.
 To book further in advance, you need to make a reservation through a travel agency (such as Trip).
-If you’re not planning that far ahead, you can also book directly through the official Railway 12306 website and save a little on booking fees.
+If youโre not planning that far ahead, you can also book directly through the official Railway 12306 website (paying with Alipay) and save a little on booking fees.
+Although note that you will be charged a 3% transaction fee by Alipay for anything over ยฅ200.

 Trip has the best selection of accommodation options for China.
-Although you can find accommodation options on other sites like Booking.com or Agoda, you’ll find cheaper deals for hotels in China on Trip.
+Although there are accommodation options on other sites like Booking.com or Agoda, youโll find cheaper deals for hotels in China on Trip.
 Trip also provides translated hotel reviews and user photos from ctrip, the Chinese version of Trip, so you can get a better idea of your options.

-I’ve also written guides specifically on train travel in China and booking hotels in China.
+For more information, check out my guides on train travel and booking hotels in China.

 5. VPN

-Many western websites and apps are blocked in China by what’s semi-affectionately known as the ‘Great Firewall’.
-This includes Google, Whatsapp, Instagram, Facebook, and Twitter/X. Gen Zers can feel smug, as TikTok and Snapchat aren’t blocked in China.
-But don’t despair – there is a way for you to post your best food pics on Instagram during your travels in China.
+Many western websites and apps are blocked in China by whatโs informally known as the โGreat Firewallโ.
+This includes Google, Whatsapp, Instagram, Facebook, and Twitter/X. Gen Zs can feel smug, as TikTok and Snapchat arenโt blocked in China.
+But donโt despair โ there is a way for you to post your best food pics on Instagram during your travels in China.

-I recommend LetsVPN (快速VPN).
-It’s cheap and, most importantly, reliably connects you to the outside world.
-It has good speeds, and I’ve used it to stream TV shows whilst in China.
+I recommend LetsVPN (ๅฟซ้VPN).
+Itโs cheap and, most importantly, reliably connects you to the outside world.
+It has good connection speeds, and Iโve been able to stream TV shows whilst in China.

-Another one popular with expats in China is AstrillVPN.
-It’s more expensive than LetsVPN, but has been recommended to me by quite a few people living in China.
+Another VPN popular with expats in China is AstrillVPN.
+Itโs more expensive than LetsVPN, but has been recommended to me by quite a few people living in China.

 With any VPN software, make sure to install the app/software on your devices BEFORE you get to China, as you may not be able to download it once you get there.